enrmarc/enrmarc.github.com/books.md

 summary  : Fuck
 ---

 Some books I have read.
-A list like any other.

 #### *2017*

+- The Everything Learning German book. *Edward Swick*
 - The Picture of Dorian Gray. *Oscar Wilde*
 - The Little Prince. *Antoine de Saint-Exupéry*